FloorD/flask-apache-kafka-demo/README.md

 * Apache Kafka producer and consumer
 * Topic partitions and parallel consumers
 * Consumer Group
-* Kafka Connect sink to Opensearch
+* Kafka Connect sink to OpenSearch

 Overview
 ========
-An overview of the flask app is provided in the above diagram
+An overview of the flask app is provided in the diagram:

 ![Flow of the Flask app](img/overall-diagram.jpg)